Craig Pruess: History

-Craig is an active Art of Living teacher for many years, the first teacher to bring the Art of Living stress management courses into high security prisons in the UK.
+Pruess is an active Art of Living teacher, the first teacher to bring the Art of Living stress management courses into high security prisons in the UK.
 He has taught these valuable programmes at the headquarters of British Aerospace and introduced the Art of Living knowledge to many musicians, film directors, thinkers and teachers.
 His home environment includes a fully equipped recording studio and composing suite of instruments and gadgets.
 He is married with four children, and lives in Stroud, Gloucestershire, UK.
 He is also a photographer, graphic designer and published poet.
 He originally studied physics and philosophy at MIT in Boston, and after leaving the USA, lived in Kenya, where he was a full-time member of the teaching staff at the East African Conservatoire of Music in Nairobi.
 He is founder and director/CEO of the humanitarian organisation (UK charity), the Ganda Foundation, started by the Ganda Boys, involved with fundraising concerts and activities to bring First World awareness to dire conditions in the Third World.
 The Ganda Foundation creates films and documentaries and holds fundraising concerts in Europe, and the work of the organisation has directly benefited hospitals and schools in Uganda.

-In December 2020, Craig composed the original score for the historical feature film The Lady of Heaven produced by Enlightened Kingdom.
-He stated: "My own prayers is that this historical record reaches the minds and souls of people around the world."
+In December 2020, Pruess composed the original score for the historical feature film The Lady of Heaven produced by Enlightened Kingdom.
+He stated: "My own prayer is that this historical record reaches the minds and souls of people around the world."